 Copyright © 2020 Stacey Jessiman Law Corporation.
 All rights reserved.
 This Website contains information, communication, software, program code, images, sounds, music, graphics, photos, videos and other materials and services (collectively, “Content”).
 You agree that the Content is protected by Canadian and international intellectual and industrial property rights, including copyrights, trademarks, and other proprietary rights.
 Your use of the Content or Website existing now or in the future will be in accordance with such rights and these Policies.

 Jessiman Law is committed to protecting and respecting your privacy.
 Please read the following carefully to understand our practices regarding your personal information collected in conjunction with your use of the Website.

 2. INFORMATION WE COLLECT & HOW WE USE IT

 We may collect and use Personal Information and Non-Personal Information (defined below) from you when you access or use the Website.
 Below we describe the type of information that may be collected and how that information may be used.

 “Personal Information” means personally identifiable information that specifically identifies someone as an individual, and with respect to Jessiman Law includes the items listed below.

-When you sign an engagement letter to retain us as your lawyers, you will have the option of paying for your retainer and invoices through the Website.
+You may have the option of paying for your invoices through the Website.
 We use LawPay Canada (“LawPay”) to process all online payments.
 Any Personal Information you provide to LawPay, including billing information, is received directly by LawPay.
 We will receive and store the confirmation of your payment from LawPay, which will include:

 name and billing address;